 Spirited in form and pensive with its subject, A Silent Treatment confronts both the complexity of family and the quandary of capturing a family’s shapeshifting and perplexing love, their truthful and devoted love, in the amber of memoir.

-– Megha Majumdar, author of A Burning
+– Megha Majumdar, author of A Guardian and a Thief

 With each new book Jeannie Vanasco completely reimagines what life writing can be.
 I am in awe of what she has done in A Silent Treatment, which is such a nuanced and open-hearted exploration of how we tell our mothers’ stories, and what it’s like to be a daughter of complicated women.
 This is a book charged with the authority of love, a tribute without romanticization, and an indelible portrait of what can emerge from the terrifying blank space of silence.